TCBL/tcbl-user-data-manager/README.md

 ```

 ### 2. In IntelliJ IDEA
 IntelliJ IDEA supports Spring Boot apps out of the box.
-Navigate to `be.ugent.idlab.tcbl.OAuth2LoginApplication`, right-click on
+Navigate to `be.ugent.idlab.tcbl.userdatamanager.TCBLUserDataManager`, right-click on
 the class name or the `main` function and create an application.
 Ready to run!